ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 19. Set the NameID format in metadata to `urn:oasis:names:tc:SAML:1.1:nameid-format:X509SubjectName`
 20. Add an administrative contact person
 20. Click Update
-21. Go to the top of the SAML 2.0 down-party
+21. Go to the top of the SAML 2.0 application registration
 22. Find the SAML 2.0 application registration IdP-metadata, in this case `https://localhost:44330/testcorp/test-contexthandler-idp/ch-idp(*)/saml/idpmetadata`.
 23. The IdP-metadata is used to configure the Context Handler identity provider.